How to view & search WooCommerce customer order history

 Using the WooCommerce customer order history with other filters

 As we already mentioned, the Users Insights filters are stackable.
-This means that not only you can use multiple filters to segment your WooCommerce customers by their order history, but you can also combine the order filters with the rest of the available filters of Users Insights.
-Here is an example of a list of all the customers who have ordered a particular product and are from United States:
+This means that you can use multiple filters to segment your WooCommerce customers by their order history and combine the order filters with the rest of the available filters of Users Insights.
+Here is an example of a list of all the customers who have ordered a particular product and are from the United States:

 woocommerce customer order